a day at the KKKarnival…?

 The costumes may be… derivative or just similar to other things I have seen.

 i’ll say again that i’m no expert, but please provide a reference for your contention that kkk started in illinois. most sources claim the kkk started in the south, probably tennessee.

 I heard such, too.
 I was in that founding city (or the rumors of such).
 Not for the tourism aspect of the kkk, mind you.

 A thought a moment of zen called for quiet contemplation.

 In that case those moments I lived in Zennessee were forever like forever.

 Hey that!
 I would sell out.
 Only because the meaning is so deep to me, man!

 Don’t ask why!
 Don’t ask why….

-AdPulp offers an inside look at the day's leading MarCom issues, plus an eclectic sampling of creative output from brands and agencies around the world.
+AdPulp.com offers an inside look at topical issues in brand communications, plus an eclectic sampling of creative output from around the world.

-The site was co-founded by copywriter David Burn and marketing technologist Shawn Hartley in October 2004.
-Copywriters Dan Goldgeier and Wade Sturdivant joined the team soon thereafter.
+The site was launched in October 2004 by copywriter David Burn and marketing technologist Shawn Hartley.
+Copywriters Dan Goldgeier and Wade Sturdivant joined the team shortly thereafter.